elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 > *The top level object is either an `NSArray` or an `NSDictionary`.*

-This is an interesting one, because the standard actually allows any JSON value as a top-level root object.
+This is an interesting limitation, because the standard [^ only as of [RFC 7518 §2](https://tools.ietf.org/html/rfc7158#section-2)] actually allows any JSON value as a top-level root object.
 And there is also an important advice:

 > *Other rules may apply.
 Calling `isValidJSONObject:` or attempting a conversion are the definitive ways to tell if a given object can be converted to JSON data.*

 I couldn't find which "other rules" they refer to ¯\\_(ツ)\_/¯.
 So on the event of unexpected behaviour we have to use `isValidJSONObject:` to debug.

 This lack of support of the latest standard is probably the fundamental reason that justifies writing an alternative JSON serialiser.
-Although, to be honest, I have rarely found myself receiving a JSON object where the top-level object was not a dictionary or an array.
+Although, to be honest, I have rarely found myself receiving a JSON object where the top-level object was not a dictionary or an array. ([See attached screenshots, `public static var allowFragments: JSONSerialization.ReadingOptions { get }`])

 ## What's wrong with parsing JSON?
 By reading the standard we can see that JSON is a fairly simple format.
 What’s wrong with it then?
 Why do we have such proliferation of libraries for Swift, attempting to provide the definitive way of doing something that simple?
 Bear with me and let’s propose a few hypothesis on that.

 ### 1. Limited support in Swift
 The first reason could be the limited support that Swift offers.
 If you think about it, parsing JSON in Objective-C is easier thanks to reflection and Key Value Coding.
-[Mantle](https://github.com/Mantle/Mantle) and [OSReflectionKit](https://github.com/iAOS/OSReflectionKit) are two good examples of it.
+[Mantle](https://github.com/Mantle/Mantle) and [OSReflectionKit](https://github.com/iAOS/OSReflectionKit) are two good examples of how these language/runtime features are used.

 Swift on the other hand has limited support for reflection.
 There are some protocols like [CustomReflectable](https://developer.apple.com/library/ios/documentation/Swift/Reference/Swift_CustomReflectable_Protocol/index.html) and the [Mirror](https://developer.apple.com/library/ios/documentation/Swift/Reference/Swift_Mirror_Structure/index.html#//apple_ref/swift/struct/s:Vs6Mirror) type.
 But still, it doesn’t have the dynamism of Objective-C.